There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

 Please be sure to follow these common-sense rules.
 If tourists bothering geishas becomes a big problem they’ll start taking more taxis to avoid the idiots.

 Update Oct 2019: So it looks like too many tourists were bothering the geishas and now a local association has put up a sign saying that you’re not even allowed to photograph them at all, with a ¥10,000 fine, if caught.
 There’s a bit of conjecture as to whether it’s legally binding, how it will be policed and what area it covers (apparently just the private lanes that come off Hanamikoji).
-So just be aware of this, if visiting.
+So just be aware of this, if visiting, apparently there are signs up in the affected areas.
 You could always try your luck in the Pontocho area which doesn’t see the crowd frenzy that is often seen on Hanamikoji.

 Personally, I think an education campaign would have been a better idea, having accommodation hand out etiquette pamphlets upon check-in.
 But I understand their need to do something, some of the scenes I saw were pretty embarrassing.